coalescecreate/reppam/README.md

 ### Contact ###

-This is a small plugin by Young Skilled.
+This is a small plugin by [Young/Skilled](http://youngskilled.com).
 Contact [richard](mailto:richard@youngskilled) for more details about this plugin.